lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 ```
 </details>

 As shown in the directory structure, our project contains three package-like folders for configuration, ML models, and different utilities to use the pretrained model, to preprocess our fMRI data, to prepare our data for the ML model using pytorch, to train our model, and to visualize the results.
 Additionally, the logger.py file is used for logging, while main.py serves as the main entry point of the project.
-Three specific files inside the configuration and model folders, and a main file in source, have deprecated code here from the first model simply for storage/tracking purposes, not for running.
 There are also certain functions which we used for testing, but are not called in main.py as they are not part of the core analysis.

+**"dep_main.py", "dep_models.py", and "dep_config.py" are deprecated code and left simply for storage/tracking purposes (NOTE: they are not up-to-date with coding standards)**.

-Outside of the source/project/ we have the TOML file which defines the project metadata, dependencies, and tool configurations; the Tox file which automates running linting across multiple environments, ensuring compatibility; and the test files which contain unit tests to validate the project's functionality.
+Outside of the source/project/ we have the TOML file which defines the project metadata, dependencies, and tool configurations; the Tox file which automates running linting; and the test files which contain unit tests to validate the project's functionality.

-**About the test files:** tests were excluded for visualizations.py, for main.py as there are already tests for all sub-modules created in main.py, and for all deprecated code.
+**About the test files:** tests were excluded for any deprecated code, visualizations.py, and main.py (unit tests already cover functions called in main.py).

 ### Configuration files: important explanations
 1. [DEPRECATED] dep_config.py --> user configurations for the first/deprecated model